Get 80% off your plan for your first 3 months*

 FAQs on trade mark registration

-How long does trademark registration take in Australia?
+How long does trade mark registration last?

-What's the difference between a trademark and copyright?
+What's the difference between ™ and ®?